-Alternative 2.
-The black sea bass pot closure applies to the area currently designated as North Atlantic right whale critical habitat (Figure B2.1.1).
-North Atlantic right whale critical habitat encompasses waters between 31° 15'N, (approximately the mouth of the Altamaha River, Georgia) and 30° 15'N (approximately Jacksonville, Florida) from the shoreline out to 15 nautical miles offshore; and the waters between 30° 15'N and 28 °00'N, (approximately Sebastian Inlet, Florida) from the shoreline out to 5 nautical miles.
+Alternative 3.
+The black sea bass pot closure applies to the area currently designated as North Atlantic right whale critical habitat (Figure A.1).
+This area encompasses waters between 31° 15'N, (approximately the mouth of the Altamaha River, Georgia) and 30° 15'N (approximately Jacksonville, Florida) from the shoreline out to 15 nautical miles offshore; and the waters between 30° 15'N and 28 °00'N, (approximately Sebastian Inlet, Florida) from the shoreline out to 5 nautical miles.
 The closure applies to the area annually from November 15 through April 15.